 The Tophet is the most ancient Punic religious site in Carthage.
 Dedicated to Tanit and Baal Hammon, archaeologists found thousands of children remains, burned to ashes on this site.
 The burial ground was in use for over 700 years and several layers of urns were found.

 There are several theories to explain why children were offered to the gods.
 One theory is that noble families would sacrifice their firstborn by cutting their throat then burning the body.
-Recent findings contradict this theory, the children buried there could have died of natural causes and were then offered to the Gods by the family for good omen.
+Recent findings contradict this theory, the children buried there could have died of natural causes and were then offered to the Gods by the family for good omens.

 The Roman Villas